-Chris Riley was named Virginia Tech head volleyball coach in 2006 and is entering his eighth season at the helm.
+Chris Riley was named Virginia Tech head volleyball coach in 2006 and is entering his 11th season leading the program.

 In 2012, Riley guided the Hokies to an 18-14 record and 9-11 in the ACC to finish seventh.
 Tech picked up a 3-0 win over Miami to snap a five-match slide against the Hurricanes.
 Baarendse finished up her career, winning All-ACC honors for the third time and completing her career as Tech's all-time leader in hitting percentage.